Skip to content

 )

-Important Caveats
+Important caveats

 class ProductFilterSet(FilterSet):

-Type annotations can't express all configurations:
+Type annotations cannot express validation

 price = IntegerField(min_value=0, max_value=1000000)